Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Wisconsin-Madison

 UW-Madison requires all UAS operations on university property to be approved by the Office of Safety and Risk Management.
-Camp Randall Stadium has a TFR during Badgers football games and major events.
+Camp Randall Stadium, home of Badger Athletics, is subject to automatic FAA Temporary Flight Restrictions during football games and other major events.

 University of Wisconsin-La Crosse